lanl-aea/waves/docs/devops.rst

 This project contains several, separate `SCons`_ project configurations, where the ``SConstruct`` file name indicates an `SCons`_ project by convention.
 The WAVES package and documentation are defined in the ``waves/SConstruct`` file.
-The WAVES-EABM modsim template and regression tests are defined in a separate ``waves/quickstart/Sconstruct`` file.
+The modsim template and regression tests are defined in a separate ``waves/quickstart/Sconstruct`` file.
 The WAVES tutorials each have a tutorial specific configuration file ``waves/tutorials/*SConstruct``.
 The following build commands apply to each, but must be run from their respective project configuration parent directories, ``waves``, ``waves/quickstart`` and ``waves/tutorials``.
 The available targets and aliases differ accordingly.

 When executing the tutorials or quickstart build commands directly in the repository, the WAVES project root repository must be put on ``PYTHONPATH``.
 In personal (*but not shared*) virtual environments, the preferred method is to run